-- For works which require that electrical power be maintained on the equipment, written procedures to enable safe working conditions with power on including safe access procedures are to be established - If the unit is left unattended, the following must be in place: - The unit shall be placed under Lockout / Tagout - Steps, pallets, comb plates, comb plate teeth, trap doors and floor plates shall be put back in place to prevent expose openings - When one or more steps removed or brakes under repair, block the unit electrically and mechanically by two independent means to prevent the unit from moving in either direction.
-The actuated machine and auxiliary brakes are acceptable independent means to prevent movement
+For works which require that electrical power to be maintained on the equipment, written procedures to enable safe working conditions with power on including safe access procedures are to be established.

+- If the unit is left unattended, the following must be in place: - The unit shall be placed under lockout/tagout. - Steps, pallets, comb plates, comb plate teeth, trap doors and floor plates shall be put back in place to prevent exposed openings. - When one or more steps are removed or the brakes are under repair, block the unit electrically and mechanically by two independent means to prevent the unit from moving in either direction.
+The actuated machine and auxiliary brakes are acceptable independent means to prevent movement.

-7.2 Access and Working in Machine Room or Pit
+7.2 Accessing and Working in Machine Room or Pit

 There are many moving parts and electrical equipment in the machine room and pit.
 In addition, the working areas may be limited.
-Below are good practices when accessing and working in the machine room or pit.
+Below are some good practices when accessing and working in the machine room or pit.